-I have been asked this question a lot over the years.
+I have been asked this question many times over the years.

-Like most people, I first came for a holiday, but my story is perhaps a little different than the average person's.
-Or not.
-You be the judge of that.
+Like most people, I first came for a holiday.
+But I think my story is perhaps a little different than the average person's, or not.
+You can be the judge of that.

-The fact is, it could've been anywhere in the world, but it just so happened that it was Thailand, Koh Samui.
+The fact is, it could've been anywhere in the world, but it just so happened that it was Thailand.
+Koh Samui to be precise.

 Yep, that's where it all started…

-My friend asked me if I wanted to go on holiday with him and a family friend who had been a number of times before to visit his cousin, who lived in Samui.
+My friend asked me if I wanted to go on holiday with him and a family friend to Thailand.
+His friend had been a number of times before to visit his cousin, who lived in Koh Samui.

-I knew nothing of Thailand except through the “Thai bride” and “ladyboy” jokes occasionally bounded around at work and in bars.
+I knew nothing of Thailand except through the “Thai bride” and “ladyboy” jokes occasionally bounded around at work.
 Yet I was at a turning point in my life and Thailand sounded exactly like the experience I needed to take me away from the mundane 9-5 routine.